cbrais/risd/README.md

 `fahrenheit()`                            Celsius to Fahrenheit temperature conversion

-`getStationData_single()`      Data retrieval from ISD for a single station over multiple years
+`getStationData_single()`      Data retrieval from ISD for a single station over a year range

-`getStationData_all()`            Data retrieval from ISD for multiple stations and years
+`getStationData_all()`            Data retrieval from ISD for multiple stations over a year range

 `getStationInfo()`                    Station metadata from ISD